 3. Don’t overthink the timing

 There are objectively good and bad times to call someone, but a text is somewhat unaffected by social conventions.
 So if you’re thinking of a guy, send him a casual text message without overthinking it.
-It could be at midnight or 6 am, and there’s nothing wrong with sending it at either time.
+It could be at midnight, or 6 am, and there’s nothing wrong with sending it at either time.
 He’ll get back to you when he’s available, or if he’s up late (or early), in which case you can have a fun insomniac conversation with him!
 The joy about texting is that you do not need to wait for an immediate response, and this also opens up for free conversation where someone can respond when they are free.

 4. Be authentic